Former Norwalk dentist scheduled for February trial

 If patients want their dental records, they should call — or leave a message for — Norwalk Detective Dave Daniels, and provide him their name, date of birth and phone number.
-Daniels’ can be contacted at 419-668-3311.
+Daniels can be contacted at 419-668-3311.

 More than 60 boxes of records have been recovered.
 Daniels cautioned patients that their record might not be in the boxes.
 These records will be available until the end of November.